Reta Takinga Kōrero mō te Kaupapa

 Examples of the kind of information we need are:

-- precautions to be taken if work is proposed close to existing drains, sewers, wells and water mains
+• precautions you will take if work is proposed close to existing drains, sewers, wells and water mains

-- location, dimension and gradient of parking, manoeuvring, and vehicle crossing
+• location, dimension and gradient of parking, manoeuvring vehicles and vehicle crossing

-- locations of streams, lakes and wetlands and their riparian margins (protected vegetation)
+• locations of streams, lakes and wetlands and their protected vegetation

 The application should also include: